Infant feeding: History of breastfeeding

 There are different beliefs and misconceptions pertaining to infant nutrition specifically the topic of breastfeeding among young people and different tribal groups.
 Studies have been done to inform people with more factual evidence related to the pros and cons of infant nutrition.
-For instance, mothers surveyed from Massai with children ranging in age from newborn to six months believe a mixture of both breast milk and other semi-solid supplements can be a more beneficial, nutritious meal for the child.
+For instance, mothers surveyed from Maasai with children ranging in age from newborn to six months believe a mixture of both breast milk and other semisolid supplements can be a more beneficial, nutritious meal for the child.
 A deeper study was further conducted proving the above statement to not be in the best interest of the child.
-Comparing the mortality and morbidity rates from Massai and other places, Massai has higher statistics for both.
+Comparing the mortality and morbidity rates from Maasai and other places, Maasai has higher statistics for both.
 This could be the result of the lack of information on the WHO recommendations for infant and child feeding.
 However, another study was done in Zimbabwe related to infant breastfeeding as well.
 This study has shown the factors that weigh against the idea of exclusive breastfeeding.
-Zimbabwe has fecal conduction due to bad living conditions such as poor water sanitation, and hydration.
+Zimbabwe has fecal conduction due to bad living conditions such as poor water sanitation and insufficient hydration.
 The Sanitation of Hygiene Nutrition Efficiency conducted two base trials in two districts to optimize the nutritional values of infants and to improve these conditions for child feeding.
 They observed household characteristics and social interactions which they then compared to how the child responds.
 These trials will help to hypothesize and explain the public health problems of the children.
 Overall, there has been a spark of interest and enthusiasm on the topic of infant nutrition, that will hopefully result in change.
 A change for more support towards infant nutrition and the nutritional will benefit children.